How Spark Developer Can Be Compared to Hadoop Developer

 Hadoop and Spark Increase Data Scientist Salary

-Along with the high need of big data in the enterprise has come an increase in salaries for data scientists and related roles.
+Along with the strong need for big data in the enterprise has come an increase in salaries for data scientists and related roles.
 Still, the recent developments have met with skeptics who wonder why this new technology is so important, and how exactly Hadoop Developers can be compared to Spark Devs.

 Before 2012, roughly, give or take a few years, our ability to process information in large quantities and draw intelligence from it, was really shoddy.
 Not for lack of effort, but because certain breakthroughs had not yet occurred in our technology.
 2012 was the year multi-paradigm processing tools like Spark were launched, and Hadoop saw greater adoption.